LefanTan/LefanTan/README.md

 </a>

 ###  a bit about me...
-- 🎓4th year University of Alberta BSc Computer Science Student
+- 🎓University of Alberta BSc Computer Science Alumni
 - 🕸️**SUPER** Interested in WEB DEVELOPMENT
 - 🤓 Currently learning more about web technologies/stack
 - 🥊🏸 Always down for boxing and badminton